puppetlabs/puppet-docs/source/pdk/pdk_get_started.md

 ----------------|-------------------------
 What is your Puppet Forge username? | testuser
 Puppet uses Semantic Versioning (semver.org) to version modules.
-What version is this module? | 0.1.0 Who wrote this module? | testuser
+What version is this module? | 0.1.0 Who wrote this module? | the logged-in username
 What license does this module code fall under? | Apache-2.0 How would you describe this module in a single sentence? | (none) Where is this module's source code repository? | (none)